-{ }In Figure \ref{fig:model}, as discussed above in section 2.2, the input $I_1$ only activates the first Rab species $X_1$ with rate constant $k_{11}^{+}$.
-We now introduce a positive feedback (with rate constant $k_{12}^{+}$) from the first activated $X_1^{*}$ to the second inactive $X_2$ species which activates it to $X_2^{*}$ with rate constant $k_{22}^{+}$.
-Then we introduce a negative feedback from $X_2^{*}$ to $X_1^{*}$ with rate constant $w_{21}^{+}$. $X_1^{*}$ then inactivates to $X_1$ with rate constant $w_1^{+}$.
-Thermodynamic consistency requires the reversibility of reactions.
+In Figure \ref{fig:model}, we introduce a positive feedback (with the rate constant $k_{12}^{+}$) from the active $X_1^{*}$ to the downstream inactive $X_2$ species.
+Then the inactive $X_2$ activates to $X_2^{*}$ (self-feedfack) with the rate constant $k_{22}^{+}$.
+Now we introduce a negative feedback from $X_2^{*}$ to $X_1^{*}$ with the rate constant $w_{21}^{+}$.
+Then $X_1^{*}$ inactivates to $X_1$ with the rate constant $w_1^{+}$.
+Thermodynamic consistency requires the reversibility of reactions \cite{ehrmann}.
 In Figure \ref{fig:model}, the symbols $+$ and $-$ in red colours represent the positive and negative feedbacks respectively.
-We modify the reactions describing the interlinked cascade as given by Ehrmann \textit{et al} \cite{ehrmann} in the following way.
+We modify the RabGTPase cascade reactions given by Ehrmann \textit{et al} \cite{ehrmann} in the following way.

-Suppose $X_1$ is an RabA and $X_2$ is an RabB, then $G_2^{+}$ is GEF B and $G_1^{-}$ is GAP A (See Figure \ref{fig:mechanism}).
-The equations \eqref{eq:one},\eqref{eq:three}and \eqref{eq:four} indicate positive feedbacks and \eqref{eq:six} indicates negative feedback.
-In reference \cite{ehrmann}, the concept of interlinking is qualitatively imposed in the reaction channels without an actual interlinking network structure.
-In the present work, we model the interlinked cascade with a proper network structure of Markov states (See Figures \ref{fig:representation} and \ref{fig:model}) by modifying the reaction channels given in \cite{ehrmann}, in particular the interlinking reactions \eqref{eq:three} and \eqref{eq:six}.
-We incorporate the concepts of activation and inhibition in the interlinks along $c$ and $e$. \\ \\ In Figure \ref{fig:model}, the local-detailed balance requires,
+Suppose $X_1$ is an RabA and $X_2$ is an RabB.
+Then $G_2^{+}$ is GEF B and $G_1^{-}$ is GAP A (See Figure \ref{fig:mechanism}).
+The reactions \eqref{eq:one}, \eqref{eq:three} and \eqref{eq:four} have positive feedbacks, and \eqref{eq:six} has negative feedback.
+In the reference \cite{ehrmann}, the concept of interlinking is qualitatively described in the reaction channels without an actual interlinking network structure.
+In the present work, we model the interlinked cascade with a proper network structure of Markov states (See Figures \ref{fig:representation} and \ref{fig:model}) by adding the interlinking reactions \eqref{eq:three} and \eqref{eq:six} in the cascade reactions given in \cite{ehrmann}.
+In other words, we incorporate activation and inhibition along the interlinks $c$ and $e$ in Figure \ref{fig:model}.
+The local-detailed balance requires,